 If after discussions you are still not in agreement with the valuation of your property, you can then formally object in writing.
+Strict legislative time lines apply for lodgement of a formal objection.

 Objection to a valuation used for the State Government's land tax must be made within two months of receiving the land tax assessment and to the State Revenue Office.